zeroc-ice/ice-builder-visualstudio/README.md

 ### Build Instructions

-Open the `IceBuilder.sln` solution file in Visual Studio 2019.
+Open the `IceBuilder.sln` solution file in Visual Studio 2022.

-After building the Ice Builder extension, the VSIX package will be placed in the build output directory:
+After building the Ice Builder extension, there would be two VSIX packages:

-`IceBuilder\bin\Debug\IceBuilder.vsix` for debug builds, and `IceBuilder\bin\Release\IceBuilder.vsix`
+- For Visual Studio 2022 or above use `IceBuilder.Next\bin\Debug\IceBuilder.vsix`
-for release builds.
+- For Visual Studio 2019 or earlier use `IceBuilder\bin\Debug\IceBuilder.vsix`

 You can sign your extension with Authenticode by setting the environment variable `SIGN_CERTIFICATE` to the path of your PFX certificate store, and the `SIGN_PASSWORD` environment variable to the password